Türkiye Road Trip Itinerary: Antalya to Istanbul with Kids

 Accommodation at Lake Eğirdir

 We arrived late in the evening at Lake Eğirdir and spent a night at a family-owned lake-view Hotel, Fulya Pansiyon.
-The owner, Ibrahim, emailed us the day before to let us know about the dinner options at the hotel and make sure everything would be ready for our arrival.
+The owner, Ibrahim, emailed us the day before to let us know about the dinner options at the hotel and to make sure everything would be ready for our arrival.

 This is us in the picture below having a late homemade dinner on Lake Eğirdir with freshly caught fish from the lake, traditional Turkish ground beef stuffed eggplant, soup, and a whole row of little appetizers.
 Thank you, Ibrahim, for your hospitality 😊.